-Let me be your President just for 4 years – Kennedy Agyapong ‘pleads’ with Ghanaians
+Let me be your president just for 4 years – Kennedy Agyapong ‘pleads’ with Ghanaians

 Agyapong is hoping to succeed president Nana Addo Dankwa Akufo-Addo as leader of the NPP going into the 2024 elections.

-Prominent names that have popped up in the race include: Trade and Industry Minister Alan Kyerematen, Vice President Dr. Mahamudu Bawumia, and Agric Minister Dr. Owusu Afriyie Akoto – none of them have officially declared their intent.
+Prominent names that have popped up in the race include: Trade and Industry Minister Alan Kyerematen; Vice President Mahamudu Bawumia; and Agric Minister Owusu Afriyie Akoto.
+None of them has officially declared their intent.

 Eyewitness?
 Submit your stories now via social or: